-We will hold our 2003 annual meeting of stockholders in Salons III and IV of the Townsend Hotel, One Hundred Townsend Street, Birmingham, Michigan 48009 on Tuesday, April 29, 2003 at 10:00 A.M.
-Eastern Time, in order to:
+We will hold our 2004 annual meeting of stockholders in The Amphitheater of The Ritz-Carlton, St. Louis, 100 Carondelet Plaza, St. Louis, Missouri 63105 on Tuesday, April 27, 2004, at 10:00 a.m.
+Central Time, in order to:

-- - elect four Class II directors, - - elect independent accountants for 2003, - - amend the Certificate of Incorporation to increase the number of authorized shares of common stock to 400 million and the number of authorized shares of preferred stock to 40 million, and - - transact any other business that properly comes before the meeting.
+- elect four Class III directors,

+- · elect independent auditors for 2004, and

+- transact any other business that properly comes before the meeting.

-You are entitled to vote at the meeting if you were an owner of record of United States Steel Corporation common stock at the close of business on February 28, 2003.
+You are entitled to vote at the meeting if you were an owner of record of United States Steel Corporation common stock at the close of business on February 27, 2004.
 If your ownership is through a broker or other intermediary, you will need to have proof of your stockholdings in order to be admitted to the meeting.
 A recent account statement, letter or proxy from your broker or other intermediary will suffice.